Digitization of Quarterly Business Reviews (QBRs)

 I was recently a guest for a podcast hosted by Anika Zubair, VP of Customer Success at Insided.com.
-We discussed several topics, including the difference between traditional Quarterly Business Reviews (QBRs) for stakeholders, Executive Business Reviews (EBRs) for the stakeholder's bosses, and the Digital Business Reviews (DBRs).
+We discussed several topics, including the difference between traditional Quarterly Business Reviews (QBRs) for stakeholders, Executive Business Reviews (EBRs) for the stakeholder's bosses, and Digital Business Reviews (DBRs).

 You can see the blog post along with a link to the podcast on Insided's website.